About Birding the Border

 Trips: Each day, participants have the option to choose 1 of 5 locations to spend the morning birding with a professional guide and our local birding buddies.
 Trips are limited to 13 birders per a day and transportation and lunch are provided during each trip.
 There will also be a photography-focused trip each day, guided by Dr. Dorian Anderson.
 On these trips, participants will spend more time at bird blinds and unique birding photography spots, focusing on photos more than number of species.
 Photography-focused trips are limited to 8 participants per day.

 All trips must have a minimum number of 8 participants registered.
 If a minimum of 8 participants is not met, participants will be asked to switch to another trip with availability.
 Photography-focused trips must have a minimum of 5 participants.
 Participants will not be refunded or charged the cost difference if minimum number is not met and participants are reassigned.

 Birding with Texas A&M AgriLife Extension Seminars: The heart of Extension is education!
-Through our Wildlife Specialists, we stay connected to bird-related research at Texas A&M University and other universities across the state, so we can provide our participants with seminars on a variety of brand-new bird studies.
-During the heat of the day on Friday, April 30 and Saturday, May 1, cool off in the Del Rio Civic Center while learning about birds from the experts!
-Speakers and topics will be announced soon.
+We provide our participants with seminars on a variety of bird-related science.
+During the heat of the day on Friday, April 30 and Saturday, May 1, cool off in the Ramada Ballroom while learning about birds from the experts!
+May 1 seminars will be held virtually so anyone can join.

 Special Events: When you are Birding the Border, we want you to have some wonderful social opportunities to meet and mingle with other birders, our guides, and birding buddies!During Birding the Border 2021, we will be hosting: